ZMYaro/tetrescape/README.md

 * A level is completed by the player reaching the exit/goal space.

+### Controls

+* Keyboard - arrow keys, WASD, or ,AOE
+* Touch - directional swiping
+* Potential support for gamepads in the future

 ### Code styling

 * Commits should follow [standard Git commit guidelines](http://git-scm.com/book/ch5-2.html#Commit-Guidelines).